 Classroom activities begin with assisting the class teacher, supporting groups of children and teaching parts of lessons

 Gradually increase whole class teaching up to 50% of the week

 One week teaching literacy and numeracy

-Input and study includes equal opportunities; assessment; teaching art, music, P.E. religious education and ICT; job applications and interviews.
+Input and study includes assessment; teaching art, music, P.E., religious education and ICT; job applications and interviews.

 Change key stage and work alongside a different class teacher

 Gradually increase whole class teaching up to 75%

 Experience of teaching in another school for a minimum of 4 weeks

 Input and study includes PSHE and citizenship; teaching in other phases; planning out of school trips; and reporting to parents